mchmarny/logo-identifier/README.md

 export LI_OAUTH_CLIENT_SECRET=""
 ```

->
-To protect you and your users, Google only allows applications that authenticate using OAuth to use Authorized Domains.
-Your applications' links must be hosted on Authorized Domains.
-Learn more

 > You will also have to add the service URL to Authorized Domains section on the OAuth consent screen.
 More on that [here](https://support.google.com/cloud/answer/6158849?hl=en#authorized-domains)

 ### Deploy the Cloud Run Service (agin)